swahareddy/swahareddy.github.io/projects/whatsapp_analytics.md

 ## Comments
 > The cleaned message is the one sent to Google's natural language API for classification.
 Thus, that's what sentiment score and magnitude are based on.
 _Cleaned message + (Links + Emoticons + Emojis* + Tagged people + Garbage characters) = Original message_
-*Emojis are conected to their text equivalent in the cleaned message.
+*Emojis are connected to their text equivalent in the cleaned message.
 Eg: 😓 --> downcast_face_with_sweat

 * Removed system messages like _'..has left the group', '.. changed the description', '.. changed the group icon'_ etc..
-* Ignored `<media ommitted>` that corresponds to images ad GIFs
+* Ignored `<media omitted>` that corresponds to images and GIFs
 * Extract URLs, emojis, emoticons from message.

 ## Future scope
 * _Tagged_ members are mentioned by mobile number.
 Eg `Hey @919167023114, are you going for the party?`.
 A simple function to map this number to your mobile's contacts [(export as csv)](https://contacts.google.com/) can reveal name of the person and provide another interesting dimension to the analysis about who tags whom etc.

 ## Limitations
-* Whatsapp does not provide _'reply context'_. i.e. if a message B is in a repsonse to message A, there is no information about this in the `.txt` that you can export.
+* WhatsApp does not provide _'reply context'_. i.e. if a message B is in a response to message A, there is no information about this in the `.txt` that you can export.
 * Only recent media can be exported.
 Cannot perform straightforward analysis of media.
 (Might need to export directly from Whatsapp's mobile storage) and tie it up with `chat.txt`.
 * A significant number of messages are _hindi_ words described in English.
 These cannot be analysed for sentiment (Although if this can be converted into devnagiri script, then it is easily possible)